amnn/typed-geomlab-report/report.md

       \end{math}
       \\[.2em] $\mathbb{S}_i\equiv\mathbb{U}^\prime\mathbb{S}^\prime\mathbb{U}$ and $\tau_i\equiv\mathbb{U}^\prime(\tau^\prime)$
     \end{enumerate}
     Although this is a common type semantics for case expressions, it poses some problems.
-For instance, a pattern that expects only \texttt{[]} will also purport to accept cons cells, when doing so would cause an exception at runtime (The very thing a type system aims to avoid).
+For instance, a pattern that expects only \texttt{[]} will also purport to accept \textit{cons} cells, when doing so would cause an exception at runtime (The very thing a type system aims to avoid).
     \\[1em] In other languages, catching such errors is the job of \textit{exhaustiveness checking}, which verifies that if one of a type's constructors appears in a case expression as a pattern, then they must all be covered.
 This also relies on knowing which constructors belong to which types\footnote{Verifying exhaustiveness is also known to be an NP-Complete problem, so we are keen to avoid relying upon it.}.
 In Section~\ref{sec:adapt-hm}, we will suggest an alternative treatment that exposes exhaustiveness as a property of types, by changing their representation.
 \end{enumerate}